National Council on Education 2014-2015

 Corporate Communications and Public Relations

 Educator and communicator, Christine Smith has been an active member of CPRS Toronto for more than 25 years.
 A former CPRS Toronto board member and editor of PR Perspective, she recently retired after 21 years as a professor of Corporate Communications and Public Relations at Centennial College.
 She has a Bachelor of Education in Adult Education from Brock University and a Diploma of Journalism from Centennial College.
-She is currently assisting CPRS to develop the Public Relations Knowledge (PRK) exam.
+She is currently heads up the CPRS Public Relations Knowledge (PRK) exam development team.
 Prior to teaching, Christine headed up communications for the Scarborough Board of Education, and the Institute of Chartered Accountants of Ontario.
 She’s also worked as a communicator with Union Gas, RBC and Canadian Tire.
 Today, as a PR sole practitioner, she specializes in writing for clients in the educational sector.

 Chair, National Conference Educator Stream Subcommittee

 Amy Thurlow is Chair of the Department of Communication Studies at Mount Saint Vincent University where she has taught for the past eight years.
 Before joining the Mount's faculty in 2005, she taught communications at the Fred C. Manning School of Business at Acadia University.
 Prior to that, she was the program co-ordinator for the Advanced Diploma in Public Relations at the Nova Scotia Community College where she was responsible for program delivery and development.